 Abbey Nature Preserve

-The current Abbey Nature Preserve has two tracts totaling 63 acres under the stewardship of the North Carolina Coastal Land Trust.
-An additional 65-acre tract was sold to Mungo Homes and is not protected by a conservation easement.
-This tract sits directly between the mill pond and Poplar Grove’s manor house.
+The current Abbey Nature Preserve has two tracts totaling 63 acres off Scotts Hill Loop Road under the stewardship of the North Carolina Coastal Land Trust.
+An additional 65-acre tract adjacent to Poplar Grove was sold to Mungo Homes and is not protected by a conservation easement.
+This tract sits directly between the mill pond in the Abbey Nature Preserve and Poplar Grove’s manor house, once connected by a farm road that led all the way to the sound.

 For more information visit: https://coastallandtrust.org/lands/abbey-nature-preserve/ & Pender County to operate and maintain Abbey Nature Preserve | Pender County Government (pendercountync.gov)